vernak2539/babble.byvernacchia/_posts/2013-05-23-dealing-with-nginx-and-php5-fpm-on-reboot.markdown

 layout: post
 title:  "Rebooting with Nginx and PHP5-FPM?"
 date:   2013-05-23 23:11:09
+summary: I recently switched from Apache to <a href="http://nginx.org/" target="_blank">Nginx</a> for all my hosting needs, and I could not be happier.
+Nginx is so much better.
+A little more work setting it up, but totally worth it.
+I digress.
 ---

 I recently switched from Apache to [Nginx][1] for all my hosting needs, and I could not be happier.
 Nginx is so much better.
 A little more work setting it up, but totally worth it.
 I digress.